FLASH2332/RAG-Optimizer/README.md

 In modern AI benchmark design, the origin of test data is paramount.
 The isolated baseline dictionary (`kb_seed.json`) is not pulled from raw internet scrapes, but is instead **synthetically engineered** using LLMs specifically for this benchmark.

 - **Zero Data Leakage:** Synthesizing the data natively ensures that the exact target strings and topological traps cannot be accidentally memorized by frontier models during their pre-training phase on standard Wikipedia/GitHub scrapes.
-- **Vocabulary Mirroring (Adversarial Noise):** The distractors injected into each task level are purposefully generated to utilize the exact same specialized terms (e.g., *API Key*, *CSS*, *Lehman Brothers*) as the correct resolution documents.
+- **Vocabulary Mirroring (Adversarial Noise):** The distractors injected into each task level are purposefully generated to utilize the exact same specialized terms (e.g., *Pydantic*, *FastAPI Routing*, *Pricing Tiers*) as the correct resolution documents.
 This mathematical noise ceiling brutally exposes agents relying purely on lexical keyword matching.
-- **Real-World Dimensionality:** The conceptual tasks (Tech Documentation, IT Outage Post-Mortems, Historical Financial Crises) were hand-selected to replicate the exact structural dimensions of real enterprise knowledge swamps.
+- **Real-World Dimensionality:** The conceptual tasks (FastAPI routing drift, dense internal HR/Onboarding blobs, and contradictory pricing parameters) were hand-selected to strictly replicate the exact topological traps and structural decay found in real enterprise knowledge swamps.

 ---